 Now that you’re well aware of the risks of heat on your hair, let’s talk about the best flat iron for damaged hair.
 Even if your hair is suffering from hair straightener damage, it’s almost impossible to avoid styling your hair, so ideally you need to choose the least damaging flat iron that won’t make the existing hair damage worse.

 Firstly, try and use hair repair products that can help damaged hair.
 When looking for hair repair products, look for ones that come with moisturisers as well as active repair compounds, such as shea butter and argan oil.
 These coat the hair, protecting and moisturising at the same time.
-You can also use replenishing masks once a week to further moisturise your hair and add a bit of volume and body.
+You can also use replenishing masks once a week to further moisturise your hair and add a bit of volume and body according to Bustle.

 This predictive technology scans your hair during use, taking into account your thickness and your styling speed.
 The SMART tech manages the power so that your hair is at the optimum temperature of 185 °C at all times.
 Why 185 °C?
 That’s the temperature at which your hair benefits from heat without getting damaged or burned.
 Remember that keratin is an incredibly resilient protein and can easily handle 200 °C.